build-on-aws/content/concepts/amazon-bedrock-golang-getting-started/index.md

 go run claude-information-extraction/main.go
 ```

-## Chat - A canonical GenAI example
+## Chat - A Canonical GenAI Example

 We can't have a GenAI article without a chat application, right? 😉